- Sir Ken Knight (Chair), Chair, Independent Expert Advisory Panel, Ministry of Housing, Communities and Local Government

 With consultations opening in spring, what are the next steps for building regulations and fire safety and what outcomes will there be for you?

-Join Westminster Briefing on the 14th May to hear from Dame Judith Hackitt and senior officials on the government’s implementation plan for building regulations and fire safety and how this affects your organisation.
-Learn lessons from the Early Adopters Group and good practice examples to bring back to your own setting.
+Join Westminster Briefing on the 14th May to hear from Jeremy Pocklington, Director General, Housing from MHCLG on the government’s implementation plan for building regulations and fire safety and how this affects your organisation.
+Learn lessons from the IRG's Competence Framing Group and the Early Adopters Group and good practice examples to bring back to your own setting.

 Key issues to be addressed: